miguel-sorrel/cdcatR/README.md

 ## How to cite the package

 Sorrel, M.A., and Abad, F.J.
 (2019). cdcatR: Cognitive Diagnostic Computerized Adaptive Testing in R. R package version 0.9.
+Retrieved from https://github.com/miguel-sorrel/cdcatR.

 ## Features of the package
 * Conducting CD-CAT applications in R